dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/sql.md

 # [Visual Studio](#tab/visual-studio)

-* Delete all the records in the DB.
-Use the delete links in the browser or from [SSOX](xref:tutorials/razor-pages/new-field#ssox)
+* Delete all the records in the database.
+Use the delete links in the browser or from [SSOX](xref:tutorials/razor-pages/new-field#ssox).
 * Force the app to initialize (call the methods in the `Startup` class) so the seed method runs.
 To force initialization, IIS Express must be stopped and restarted.
 Stop and restart IIS with any of the following approaches:

   * Right-click the IIS Express system tray icon in the notification area and tap **Exit** or **Stop Site**: